...

 4. Doctor Shopping: Doctor shopping involves seeking multiple prescriptions for the same or similar medications from different healthcare providers without disclosing prior prescriptions.
 This practice is illegal and may lead to prescription drug charges.

-5. Illegal Possession of Controlled Substances: Some prescription medications, especially those classified as controlled substances, have a higher potential for abuse and addiction.
+5. Illegal Possession of controlled substances: Some prescription medications, especially those classified as controlled substances, have a higher potential for abuse and addiction.
 Charges related to the illegal possession of controlled substances can carry severe penalties.

 6. Possession of Excessive Amounts: Possessing an excessive quantity of prescription medications beyond what is medically necessary may raise suspicion and result in prescription drug charges.